damolinx/vscode-sorbetto/README.md

 # Extension Logs
 Sorbetto uses a single output channel to log its exceptions and Sorbet's.
 The log level can be controlled via the standard `Developer: Set Log Level` commmand, seleting `Sorbetto` from the dropdown.
 See [VS Code documentation](https://code.visualstudio.com/updates/v1_73#_setting-log-level-per-output-channel) for details.

+# Workspace Setup
+The `Setup Workspace` command automates all steps from [Adopting Sorbet](https://sorbet.org/docs/adopting) into a convenient place.
+When setting up `bundler`, it will force local installation of gems via `bundle config set --local path 'vendor/bundle'`.
+Don't use this command if you prefer globally installed gems, and follow the linked documentation to setup your workspace.